oresttokovenko/resume-workflow/README.md

 # Resume Workflow CLI

-The Resume Workflow CLI tool automates the tedious parts of creating folders for each company you intend on applying to and copying over template files.
-This tool, as a best practice, creates a `job_description.txt` file within the generated directories but offers the capability for more customization.
-The `_template` folder can be used to include additional template files, which can either be empty or contain files to be copied over during the resume generation process.
+Are you tired of the tedious task of tailoring each resume for every job application?
+Well you still have to do that, but the Resume Workflow CLI tool is here to help make it easier!
+This tool automates the creation of folders for each company you apply to and copies over template files (if you have a resume template which you prefer to use), allowing you to save time and stay organized.
+As a best practice, it creates a `job_description.txt` file within the generated directories but also offers customization capabilities.
+The `_template` folder can be customized with additional template files to be copied during the resume generation process, since you probably have a base resume that you want to start with.
+Focus on what matters most - the content of your resume, not copy and pasting.

-## Benefits
-- **Time-Saving:** Automates the creation of directory structures and copying of template files, reducing manual effort.
-- **Consistency:** Ensures a standardized structure and format for each job application, as well as gracefully handles existing directories
-- **Flexibility:** Allows for customization through the `_template` folder, making it adaptable to different application requirements (Word, LaTex, Typst, etc)

 Here is an example of basic structure using LaTeX and leveraging the `_template` option